2026 Statistics PhD Survey

 | Actively looking | 5% | 17% | 20% |

 The tech folks are most open to switching jobs: 55% are passively open to offers (though very few are actively looking).
 Some of this may be tied to location, as industry concentrates in big cities.
-It may also be the nature of the Tech industry.
-This stack overflow survey shows similar figures.
+It may also be the nature of the tech industry.
+This Stack Overflow survey shows similar figures.

-People like the industry they chose
+People like the sector they chose

 Job Title is always a hot button issue.
 We asked survey respondents how they viewed the prestige of various job titles: